AlexBrady/UserTests/README.md

 ```sh
 @io.from_header('tester_id', fields.Integer(required=True))
 ```
-This ID should be passed in the headers of your request (using curl or postman/insomnia etc.).
+This ID should be passed in the headers of your request, except when adding a new tester. (using curl or postman/insomnia etc.).
 I treated it kind of like an authentication field for getting data for the correct tester.
 It's just a basic integer that is incremented for every tester.